 Supporting community projects

-Our Data Center Community Action Grants are one of many ways that Meta gives back to communities where we have an operational data center.
+Our grants are one of many ways that Meta gives back to communities where we have a data center.
 These grants support projects that address critical community needs by:

-Putting the power of technology to use for community benefit
+Putting technology to use for community benefit.

-Giving people the power to build strong, sustainable communities
+Enabling people to build strong, sustainable communities.

-Improving local science, technology, engineering, arts and mathematics (STEAM) education
+Improving local science, technology, engineering, arts and mathematics (STEAM) education.

 Eligible organizations